Sorcery/sorcery/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/Sorcery/sorcery.

-If you feel sorcery has made your life easier, and you would like to express your thanks via a donation, my PayPal email is in the contact details.

 ## Contact

 Feel free to ask questions using these contact details: